rhughes42/legal-eagle/README.md

 ------------------------

 The container image includes a small helper script (`scripts/wait-for-db.sh`) that polls the Postgres host before running Prisma migrations.
 This avoids race conditions where the Nest app tries to run `prisma migrate deploy` before the database is ready.
 If you run migrations or the app from your host machine instead of within Docker, make sure the DB is reachable (for example `pg_isready -h localhost -p 5432`) before running `npx prisma migrate dev`.

+## Compatibility note: `graphql-upload`

+This project pins `graphql-upload` to the last CommonJS-compatible release (16.x) to maintain compatibility with the project's CommonJS build target.
+Newer `graphql-upload` 17.x releases are ESM-only and will throw at runtime when required from CommonJS code.
+If you see runtime errors like `Must use import to load ES Module`, pinning to `^16` or migrating the project to ESM are the two options:

+- Quick/unblocking: keep `graphql-upload@^16` (current approach).
+This is low-risk and keeps builds and Docker images stable.
+- Long-term: migrate the project to ESM (`"type": "module"` in `package.json`, update `tsconfig.json`, test tooling, CI, and Docker).
+This is recommended for modernization but requires a dedicated migration effort.

+If you need help with the ESM migration, open an issue or a draft PR and we can plan it out.

 ## Tests